darkglobeinteractive/singular-theme-webpack/README.md

 Singular Theme Installation Notes
 ===================================

+# Remove Remote Repositories From Git

+Run the following command to remove the origin for the repository:
+$ git remove rm origin

+# Remove assets/* from .gitignore

+You will want to remove this from .gitignore because you will definitely want to be pushing these to the server.

 # mmenu (v.9.3)

 mmenu is used to handle the mobile menus in this theme.
 Documentation can be found here: